Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Simulation Study

 The multivariate RTLP usually behaves the best when the curve sparseness $p_s$ is not greater than $50\%-60\%$.
 Although the results are not reported in this paper, the running time is stable for all ETD-based clustering methods but shows a significant standard deviation for funHDDC.
-Hence, we recommend multivariate RTLP when the data objects, i.e., multivariate functional data, are not too sparse, and we acknowledge that the agglomerative hierarchical clustering is a good alternative for very sparse cases.
+Additionally, the multivariate RTLP achieves the best clustering performance under scenarios with amplitude and phase variation.
+Although it works well for the considered misaligned data when phase/amplitude variations are present (see supplementary material), more complex misaligned data structures are deferred to future research to fully resolve the challenge of sparse multivariate functional data clustering specifically for misaligned data.
+It is currently believed that the RTLP method can deal with mildly misaligned data.
+Hence, multivariate RTLP is recommended when the data objects, i.e., multivariate functional data, are not too sparse, and it is acknowledged that the ETD-based multivariate DBSCAN and multivariate agglomerative hierarchical clustering are good alternatives for very sparse cases.